Skip to Content

 Photos via Shutterstock

-However, if you can, try and etch out some time to have a nosey around.
-You’ll find the towering Dun Briste sea stack, the Ceide Fields, the Mullet Peninsula and much more.
+Here, you’ll discover the towering Dun Briste sea stack, the ancient Ceide Fields, the rugged beauty of the Mullet Peninsula, and so much more.

 If you’re visiting Dublin, the likes of the Guinness Storehouse, Dublin Zoo, Temple Bar and Dublin Castle are all popular spots.